Healthy Gums are a Necessity for an Attractive Smile, Fresh Smelling Breath, and Overall Good Health

 Gums that are healthy appear pink and firm, not red, swollen, pus-filled, or bleeding.
 Periodontal infection is a common, but serious condition caused by excessive oral bacteria, that when left untreated can damage gums, cause bad breath, loosen teeth, destroy the jawbone, and create risks for other associated health complications.
 In fact, studies have linked gum disease to heart attack, stroke, Alzheimer's disease and lung disease among others.

-Gum disease is highly preventable through good home health hygiene, regular dental examinations and cleanings, and can be halted when detected and treated in its early stages.
+Gum disease is highly preventable through good home health hygiene, regular dental servicing, exams, and cleanings, and can be halted when detected and treated in its early stages.
 However, once the bacteria which cause gum disease are established, periodontal therapy may be required in order to restore good gum health.
-Although gum disease can be painless, it is important to be aware of the symptoms and to schedule an appointment for an examination and assessment if you experience them.
+Although gum disease can be painless unlike jaw issues, it is important to be aware of the symptoms and to schedule an appointment for an examination and assessment if you experience them.

 Before & After